Data Processing Addendum

 7. DATA SUBJECTS.

 7.1.
-Invicti shall, to the extent legally permitted, promptly notify Customer if Invicti receives a request from a Data Subject to exercise the Data Subject’s right of access, right to rectification, restriction of processing, erasure, data portability, object to the processing (“Data Subject Request”).
+Invicti shall, to the extent legally permitted, promptly notify Client if Invicti receives a request from a Data Subject to exercise the Data Subject’s right of access, right to rectification, restriction of processing, erasure, data portability, object to the processing (“Data Subject Request”).

 8. SUB-PROCESSORS.